stanleybak/quickzonoreach/README.md

 ## Quick Matrix Exponential Mode ##

-The `quick=True` paramter to `get_zonotope_reachset` can be used to approximate the matrix exponential by the first two terms of the series definition (`e^{At} = I + At`), rather than computing it with a library call to `expm`.
+The `quick=True` parameter to `get_zonotope_reachset` can be used to approximate the matrix exponential by the first two terms of the series definition (`e^{At} = I + At`), rather than computing it with a library call to `expm`.
 This is slightly faster, and may be accurate enough especially when the time step is small.
 A plot showing the difference at the final time step (at time `pi`) for the noisy harmonic oscillator system is below:

 <p align="center"> <img src="code/compare.png" alt="comparison" width=400/> </p>

-## Profiling Runtimes ##
+## Performance ##

 A rough gauge of performance can be computed with `example_profile.py`.
 Performance depends in the specific system, so it may vary from when you use the library.
 The script will produce the tables show below.

-For these measurements, we used a replicated a noisey harmonic oscillator with two inputs at each time step.
+For these measurements, we used a replicated a noisy harmonic oscillator with two inputs at each time step.
 The time bound is `pi`, and we vary the number of dimensions and time steps.
 The measurements are in seconds, performed on my laptop (i5-5300U CPU at 2.3GHz).

 ### Exact Matrix Exponential, Saving All Zonotopes ###